DavidQChuang/StockAnalysis-ML/README.md

 }
 # See runs/sample_runs.json for sample runs.

-# In user-vars.sh:
+# In .env:
 export ALPHAVANTAGE_APIKEY=XXXX
 export OTHER_APIKEY=XXXX
-# export python_cmd="python3"

-# Then call exec.sh with command line args to run the program.
+# Then call uv run stockml-train with command line args to run the program.
-$ exec.sh -r run-1
+$ uv run stockml-train -r run-1
 ```
 ## Arguments
 `-r, --run-name`: Name of the run to use.
 If this doesn't match a run name, it will attempt to match the start of a run name, and if only one is found, it will use that run.